 Create Colorful Shade Beds

-There are many perennials that will happily bloom in partial shade, so your shade beds needn't be all hostas and astilbes!
-Perennial geraniums weave in and out among plants in search of dappled sun, and other colorful part-shade lovers include foxgloves, alliums, irises, heucheras and primroses.
+Many perennials will happily bloom in partial shade, so your shade beds needn't be all hostas and astilbes!
+Perennial geraniums weave in and out among plants in search of dappled sun, and other colorful part-shade lovers include foxgloves, alliums, irises, heucheras, and primroses.
 See how the purple tones and lacy texture of the Japanese painted fern complement the 'Rozanne' geraniums and 'Millennium' alliums here.Continue to 9 of 22 below.

 09 of 22

 Time Your Blooms Right

 One of the biggest challenges in garden design is finding ways to have flowers blooming consistently throughout the season.
 But, consider how certain plants may have a more dramatic impact than others.

 Maybe you want your roses to take the starring role.
 Maybe your peonies are the pride of the neighborhood.
 Let those pink David Austin roses shine by keeping other early summer blooming perennials to a minimum nearby, unless you want an all-pink garden, in which case, go for it!
 With a bit of practice and research, you can plant strategically to showcase certain plants at the height of their bloom season.Continue to 10 of 22 below.

 10 of 22

 Plant Flowering Groundcovers